-The discount rate (also known as the Single Equivalent Interest Rate (SEIR), as described by GASB 74) used to measure the total OPEB liability was 3.97 percent.
+The discount rate (also known as the Single Equivalent Interest Rate (SEIR), as described by GASB 74) used to measure the total OPEB liability was 7.00%.
 Premiums paid to the Public Education Employees' Health Insurance Board for active employees shall include an amount to partially fund the cost of coverage for retired employees.
 The projection of cash flows used to determine the discount rate assumed that plan contributions will be made at the current contribution rates.
 Each year, the State specifies the monthly employer rate that participating school systems must contribute for each active employee.
-Currently, the monthly employer rate is \$800 per nonuniversity active member.
-Approximately, 12.990 percent of the employer contributions were used to assist in funding retiree benefit payments in 2021 and it is assumed that the 12.990 percent will increase at the same rate as expected benefit payments for the closed group reaching 20.00 percent.
-It is assumed the \$800 rate will increase with inflation at 2.50 percent starting in 2024.
+Currently, the monthly employer rate is \$800 per non-university active member.
+Approximately, 11.051% of the employer contributions were used to assist in funding retiree benefit payments in 2022 and it is assumed that the 11.051% will increase at the same rate as expected benefit payments for the closed group reaching 20.00%.
+It is assumed the \$800 rate will increase with inflation at 2.50% starting in 2027.
 Retiree benefit payments for Institute members are paid by the Institute and are not included in the cash flow projections.
-The discount rate determination will use a municipal bond rate to the extent the trust is projected to run out of money before all benefits are paid.
-Therefore, the projected future benefit payments for all current plan members were projected through 2119.
-The long-term rate of return is used until the assets are expected to be depleted in 2051, after which the municipal bond rate is used.
+Therefore, the projected future benefit payments for all current plan members were projected through 2120 and the trust was not projected to runout of money before all benefits are paid.
+As such the SEIR for the plan will be based upon the plan's long term rate of return.